thinkful-ei20/isael-jeffrey-gitDrills/README.md

-Hello my name is Isael
+Hello my name is Isael.
+My name is Jeffrey.